Brain Health Auburn Updated June 5, 2026

 Sign up for the Walk to End Alzheimer's

 Register as an individual or start a team for the East Alabama Walk to End Alzheimer's on Saturday, November 1, 2026.
-The Auburn Alzheimer's Foundation could be one of our flagship campus teams — every registration grows our voice and our fundraising base.
+Every registration grows our voice and our fundraising base.
+Not local to Auburn?
+You can find and join a Walk anywhere in the country.

 02

-June is Alzheimer's & Brain Awareness Month.
-We want Auburn and Opelika to glow purple all month long — purple is the color of the cause, and visible community engagement drives awareness, donations, and policy support.
+June is Alzheimer's and Brain Awareness Month.
+We want Auburn, Opelika, and Montgomery to glow purple all month long.
+Purple is the color of the cause, and visible community engagement drives awareness, donations, and policy support.

 Email me a lead →